i3ass-dev/i3menu/manifest.d/opts.md

 The example above would first try to display a menu with `--layout A` if that fails, it will try a menu with `--layout window` and last if no target window can be found, the menu will get displayed at the mouse pointer.

+#options-verbose-description

+Print additional information to STDERR

+#options-dryrun-description

+Do not execute any i3-msg commands

 # options-help-description
 Show help and exit.